SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 A dictionary allows you to set a value for a particular key.
 If the dictionary already has a value for that key, the old value is removed, and the new value is associated with that key instead.
-Otherwise, the new value and key are added to the dictionary.
+Otherwise, the new key-value pair are added to the dictionary.

-Like arrays, Swift's dictionaries are always :newTerm:`mutable`, which means that you can add new entries to the dictionary, and remove existing entries from the dictionary, at any point after it is first created.

 As with arrays, Swift's dictionaries are specific about the kinds of values they can store.
 This is different from Objective-C's ``NSDictionary`` and ``NSMutableDictionary`` classes.
-In Swift, you explictly declare the type of values that you want a dictionary to store, *and* the type of its keys.
+In Swift, you explictly declare the type of values that you want a dictionary to store.
+You also declare an explicit type for the keys that are used to reference the stored values.

 Swift's dictionary type is written as ``Dictionary<KeyType, ValueType>``. where ``KeyType`` is the kind of values that are allowed to be keys,